My Son Sanctuary in Vietnam: Complete Visitor’s Guide (2026)

 A long road leads through the forest to the My Son Sanctuary area.
 Click photos to expand.

-If you’re riding your own scooter or motorbike, there’s “free parking,” where you’ll likely be asked to buy a drink or paid parking for 5.000 VND.
-The paid parking is closer to the ruin’s entrance.
+If you’re riding your own scooter or motorbike, there’s “free parking,” where you’ll likely be asked to buy a drink, and paid parking for 5.000 VND.
+The paid parking is closer to the ruins’ entrance.

 Restaurant and free parking signs outside My Son Sanctuary.